tango-controls/tango-kernel-followup/2020/2020-11-12/Minutes.md

 There is a trick to work-around this problem playing with GDK_SCALE environment variable.
 It would be good to document this work-around in TDS README too.

-**Action - byte physics?**: Document GDB_SCALE trick on Tango Source Distribution README **Action - byte physics?**: Add some information on Tango Source Distribution README about systemd integration
+**Action - byte physics?**: Document GDK_SCALE trick on Tango Source Distribution README **Action - byte physics?**: Add some information on Tango Source Distribution README about systemd integration

 **Action - Andy?**: Update Documentation to give a recipe on how to install Tango with the Tango Source Distribution on Ubuntu